-In addition, a fingerprinting-supported, criminal history background check for applicants for certification as well as prospective employees of school districts, charter schools and boards of cooperative
+In addition, a fingerprinting-supported, criminal history background check for applicants for certification as well as prospective employees of school districts, charter schools and boards of cooperative educational services (BOCES) is required (SAVE legislation).

 Special Education

 (Grades 1-6)

 For certified teachers, this 40 credit-hour program leads to initial/professional certification in teaching students with disabilities, grades 1-6.
 Candidates must hold a baccalaureate degree from an accredited institution and existing teaching certificate in either childhood or adolescent education.